NRA Signals Openness to Gun Removal Laws — With Conditions

 "I suspect this is an attempt by the NRA to look moderate, but the devil's in the details," Watts says.
 She says the test is whether the NRA will continue to work against state red flag bills.

-The NRA wouldn't give NPR an interview about its plans, but one of its representatives in Florida was quoted in the Tampa Bay Times last month saying the group would not support a version of red flag legislation there, "until we see it has sufficient protections."
+The NRA wouldn't give NPR an interview about its plans, but one of its representatives in Florida was quoted in the Tampa Bay Times last month saying the group would not support a version of red flag legislation there "until we see it has sufficient protections."

 And that appears to be the sticking point.
 The NRA's support for red flag laws comes with the condition that there be high legal thresholds for temporary gun removals — higher than most gun control activists are calling for.

-About a day after it posted the video, negative reactions from supporters of gun rights forced the NRA to add a clarifying note, saying it did not support the kind of red flag laws that have already passed in other states.
+About a day after the NRA posted the video, negative reactions from supporters of gun rights forced it to add a clarifying note, saying the association did not support the kind of red flag laws that have already passed in other states.
 In 2014, California passed legislation allowing family members to ask judges to temporarily remove guns from a person who appears to pose a threat; in 2016, voters in Washington state approved a similar law.

 "The NRA strongly opposed these laws because they do not protect due process rights.
 We will continue to oppose confiscation schemes such as these," the group wrote on its YouTube page.